-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
-Uses strategy incorrectly or with parts missing.
-Teacher engages students in a brief review of content that highlights the cumulative nature of the content, but less Teacher engages students in a brief review of content that highlights the cumulative nature of the content.
-Based on student evidence, implements adaptations to achieve the desired effect in more than 90% of the student evidence at the than the majority of students are displaying the desired effect in student evidence at the taxonomy level of the critical content.
-The desired effect is displayed in the majority of student evidence at the taxonomy level of the critical content. taxonomy level of the critical content.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called Uses strategy Teacher engages Teacher engages Based on student for but not exhibited. incorrectly or with students in a brief students in a brief review evidence, implements parts missing. review of content that of content that highlights adaptations to achieve highlights the the cumulative nature of the desired effect in cumulative nature of the content. more than 90% of the the content, but less student evidence at the than the majority of The desired effect is taxonomy level of the students are displaying displayed in the majority critical content. the desired effect in of student evidence at student evidence at the the taxonomy level of the taxonomy level of the critical content. critical content.